AiMecreative/AiMecreative.github.io/source/_posts/ML/UNet.md

 ## Model Upgrade

-For some reason, we tried other U-Net-like model, Nested UNet, namely UNet++.
+For some reasons, we try another U-Net-like model, Nested UNet, namely UNet++.
 It has a nested convolutional blocks like a pyramid and there is a chain passing connectivity between each convolutional block every layer.

 ![Neseted UNet](nested.png)

 The black nodes are the same with U-Net model.
 The green nodes are what Nested UNet newly added.
 Both green and blue lines are skip pathways that pass connectivities from encoder to decoder.

-The use of Nested UNet gave us a little improvement on final results.
+The use of Nested UNet gives us a little improvement on final results.

 ![pictrue 1 result-Nested UNet](pic1-nested.png)